-Many Boogey Lights® motorcycle lighting products show LUX values instead of Lumens.
+Many Boogey Lights® lighting products show LUX values instead of Lumens.
 We do this because Lumens only measure the total amount of light output from a single light emitter.
 This Lumens value is deceiving because it does not provide information about how that light output is actually being used and seen.
 Lumens values do not equal the perceived light quality as it's entirely possible for a single light emitter to have a high Lumens value and yet not look very bright.
 LUX on the other hand measures the LIGHT INTENSITY which takes the area into account.
 LUX is the perfect measurement for determining what humans see as the brightness over a specified area.
 This is why for our LUX ratings we use a three foot square light box.
 We believe it to be a realistic real-world measurement of the light intensity.
-When it comes to LED accent lighting on motorcycles we believe flooding an area with an even glow of light provides a better overall look than spotlighting only selected areas.
+When it comes to LED accent lighting for motorsports applications we believe flooding an area with an even glow of light provides a better overall look than spotlighting only selected areas.

 PERHAPS MORE THAN YOU CARE TO KNOW